jermspeaks/christmas-adventure/DECISIONS.md

 **Title:** Gathering Final Proof

 **Points to:**
+- `section-27.md` (choice: "Review all your evidence and prepare to confront the suspect")
 - `section-83.md` (choice: "Search for more evidence to confirm your theory")
 - `section-84.md` (choice: "Verify Marcus's financial records")
 - `section-85.md` (choice: "Check the handwriting on the torn note")